5 Easy Steps to Build a WordPress Website

 Disclosure: Our content is reader-supported, which means we earn commissions from links on Crazy Egg.
 Commissions do not affect our editorial evaluations or opinions.

-Making a website was a time-consuming and expensive project.
-Business owners had to hire agencies that would charge a bomb to build a professional and somewhat boring-looking website.
+Making a website used to be a time-consuming and expensive project.
+Business owners often had to hire agencies that charged a bomb to build a professional and somewhat boring-looking website.

 Times have changed, thankfully.
 Today, we have WordPress.